 - New interactive, downloadable format includes hyperlinks throughout the document text, expanded definitions and 45 full-color illustrations.

-It is important to understand that this new 2010 Office Standard is for both single-tenant and multi-tenant office buildings, where a building owner wishes to lease based on RENTABLE area.
+It is important to understand that this new 2017 (and its 2010 predecessor) Office Standard is for both single-tenant and multi-tenant office buildings, where a building owner wishes to lease based on RENTABLE area.
 However, for single-tenant buildings, BOMA also provides the Gross Areas Standard (see below), allowing leases to be based on Exterior Gross Area rather than Rentable.

 In 2009 BOMA released the ‘Gross Areas of a Building: Standard Methods of Measurement (2009)’ Standard.
 This is in compliance with the BOMA/IFMA Unified Approach, and is intended to deal with single-tenant buildings, with definitions of ‘Exterior Gross Area’ to replace previous definitions of Gross Building Area.